According to HR experts, recognition and appreciation are the two important tools employers use in 7 ways to show their

 Going on a trip with your employees is one of the best ways to show them that they matter.
 A trip will help you bond with your employees on a more personal level.
 It will also allow your employees to see you as one of them.
 This makes it easier for them to trust you or even view you as a friend.

 Trips are also great for team-building exercises, which help strengthen the relationship among the employees themselves and between the employees and the employer.
 Taking your workers on a trip shows that you care and that you want them to have fun.

 Awarding your employees is a great way of incorporatig rewards and recogniton in your workplace and showing appreciation for your employees’ work.
-You can create a culture of giving awards every year an employee awards ceremony to the best performing employees at the company.
+You can create a culture of giving awards every year by hosting an employee awards ceremony where awards are given to the best performing employees at the company.
 This will also act as an incentive for your employees.
 It encourages them to work more diligently.

 Although money is not the best way to recognize your employees, giving them bonuses helps them know that you value their work.
 The bonuses may even be in the form of time off or extra vacation days to give them time with their families.
 Such perks help boost employees' morale and motivate them to stay at the company.